-Pioneer Network is proud to present the third in its series of four Symposia for 2021, each based on the theme, Envisioning the Future.
+Pioneer Network presented the third in its series of four Symposia for 2021, based on the theme, Envisioning the Future.
 In this symposium, the focus is on Finding Meaning & Purpose.
-Speakers include residents and innovators in the field who will draw on their experiences, including the collective experiences encountered as we all lived through the pandemic.
-They will explore how to find meaning and purpose for those who live and work in senior living communities as well as how we can move forward in a way that assures that isolation becomes a thing of the past, acknowledging that wherever we may reside, life is lived best in community.
+Speakers included residents and innovators in the field who will draw on their experiences, including the collective experiences encountered as we all lived through the pandemic.
+They explored how to find meaning and purpose for those who live and work in senior living communities as well as how we can move forward in a way that assures that isolation becomes a thing of the past, acknowledging that wherever we may reside, life is lived best in community.

 Engagement Through the Eyes of the Residents

 Win Barnard, Resident, Scandinavian Living Center, Newton, MA

 Verna Cavey, Resident, Independent Living, Christian Living Communities, Denver, CO

 Sandy Foltz, Resident, Personal Care, Asbury @ Spring Hill, Erie, PA